exasol/sqlalchemy-exasol/doc/developer_guide/developer_guide.rst

 Development
 ============
-This chapter contains information helpful when you want to engage in development of this project.
+This guide contains information helpful when you want to engage in development of this project.
 ``sqlalchemy-exasol`` provides an Exasol dialect for ``sqlalchemy``.
 For further information on the creation of a dialect, see `SQLAlchemy's README.dialects.rst <https://github.com/sqlalchemy/sqlalchemy/blob/main/README.dialects.rst>`__.